 Study groups enabling industry adaption to pineapple market changes (PI13006)

-- On-farm workshops and study tours, of which 22 were held – six for each of the four grower study groups in the project (North Queensland, Central Queensland, Wide Bay and South East Queensland).
-Information from each meeting, including meeting summaries and presentations, was circulated to growers in all regions via email or hard copy after each event.
-These resources continue to be available on the pineapple industry website, www.aussiepineapples.com.au.
+- On-farm workshops and study tours, including six for each of the four grower study groups in the project (North Queensland, Central Queensland, Wide Bay and South East Queensland).
+Information from each meeting, including summaries and presentations, was circulated to growers in all regions via email or hard copy after each event.

 - Production of The Pineapple Problem Solver Field Guide – a 224-page grower guide for identifying, preventing and managing 77 pineapple crop disorders, with additional info on 35 weed species and five high-risk exotic pests and diseases.
-The free guide was released during 2015 and if you do not have a copy, you can request one from Simon Newett at the Queensland Department of Agriculture and Fisheries (email@example.com).
+The free guide was released during 2015.

-- Updating of the growers’ Best Practice Manual, with the revised manual distributed to growers in hard copy.
-Again, if you do not have a copy, you can request one from Simon Newett at firstname.lastname@example.org.
+- Updating of the growers’ Pineapple Best Practice Manual, with the revised manual distributed to growers in hard copy.

 - Production of crop forecasts and production estimates, with growers surveyed six times over the life of the project and the information summarised and presented to industry.